EURODEO/e-soh-requirements/business-requirements/business-requirements.md

 The expectation is for E-SOH to be focused on land and marine surface observations including rain-gauges.
 It is envisaged that meeting this requirement for other surface observation networks (e.g., radar) will be met through other EUMETNET initiatives.

+* Documentation and education for members and other user groups are required to provide such pathway
+  * Agreed.
+For RODEO, we only need to deliver the sub-hourly observations from Members' Automatic Weather Stations

 ### Acceptance criteria

 ### Consequences and decisions